Cosmic Danse

-'Ananda Thandavam ' - these two words rush our thoughts to
+'Ananda Thandavam ' - these two words rush

-Thillai Ambalam widely known as Chidambaram, and waves of thrill
+our thoughts to Thillai Ambalam widely known as Chidambaram,

-and mirth encompass, in spite of our not having witnessed that
+and waves of thrill and mirth encompass, in spite of our not

-divine performance and many more may hopefully have it in future.
+of this delightful divine performance and many more may hopefully

 Imagine the impact, of a direct vision of Parameswaras' blissful